 About the Search dashboard

 In the previous chapter, you learned about the types of data Splunk Enterprise works with, downloaded the tutorial sample data, and added the data into your Splunk index.
-This section describes how to use the different elements that make up Splunk Search.
+This chapter familiarizes you with Splunk Search.
+There are a few things to cover before you start searching the sample data.

 Find Splunk Search